KMKfw/kmk_firmware/docs/hardware.md

 ## Secondary Support

-In the future, secondary support for lesser contollers is planned.
+In the future, secondary support for lesser controllers is planned.
 One of these cases is the pro micro being used for a slave half of a split keyboard while all actual work is being done by a supported board.
 This could also be used to convert boards that use USB or i2c that run lesser chips to a KMK